mantidproject/mantid/docs/source/release/v6.1.0/mantidworkbench.rst

 ##########
 - Add a checkbox to freeze the rotation in the instrument viewer in Full 3D mode.
 - In instrument view when in tube selection mode, the sum of pixel counts is now output to the selection pane.
 - Automatic data export in DrILL now creates a header for ASCII files, through the new property in :ref:`SaveAscii <algm-SaveAscii>`.
-See the :ref:`SaveAscii <algm-SaveAscii>` for more information.

 Plotting